simonlotzkar/1800_20233_17/README.md

 * [Limitation] If the user denies or doesnt have geolocation, doesnt display restaurants
     * => display restaurants without distance information if the user's geolocation fails
 * [Limitation] Each update has an upvote/downvote number field and an upvoterID/downvoterID array field, this is redundant as the score can be simply found by counting the number of voterIDs.
-* [Limitation] After changing customization, the customizations don't show the new change because they are generating at page load.
+* [Limitation] After changing customization, the page reloads instead of dynamically updating
-    * => instead they should be generating off changes to the logged-in user's document
+* [Limitation] Read quantity is very high, causes site to crash.
+    * => refactor collection listeners and make as few as possible
 * [Bug] User update count is buggy when deleting updates on profile page

 ## 5. Future Plans